techidock/open-source/channel_area/README.md

 set a number of points (minimum three).
 When the value changes, a default regular polygon is centred at the bottom of the canvas.
 You can then click to edit the points.
 You can clear the shape using the *Clear Polygon Channel* button.
-Selecting **Circular Channel** creates a circle drawn with 30 points and one metre in diameter.
+Selecting **Circular Channel** creates a circle drawn with 30 points and a default diameter of 1000&nbsp;mm.
 You may adjust the number of points to change how smooth the circle appears.
 The area updates automatically as you change the shape.
 Each point is shown as a blue marker.
 Double‑click a marker to drag it to a new location; it turns black while being edited.
 Choose the units (m, cm, or mm) from the drop‑down to have results shown in the chosen units squared.
 All shapes are treated as polygons.
 A table beneath the canvas lists each vertex.
 Editing the table keeps the coordinates inside the canvas and immediately redraws the shape.
 Small red markers indicate